onlyjazz/flask-docs/docs/api_introduction.md

 ### EDC
 ClinCapture EDC is a 21 CFR Part 11 compliant EDC system that is integrated into Flask Collect.
-The ClinCapture database uses a standard clinical trial data model (Events  (aka Visits), CRF, Items, Sites, Subjects, Queries, SDV, Audit log and data extracts)
+The ClinCapture database uses a standard clinical trial data model (Events or visits, CRF, Items, Sites, Subjects, Queries, SDV, Audit log and data extracts)

 Users and sites management is performed using the FlaskData UX; the FlaskData API updates/inserts entities into the ClinCapture PostgreSQL database.

 There are 3 paths for data capture:
-1. Direct data capture to EDC
-Direct data capture in ClinCapture or data entry from paper source (the traditional way of doing things).
+Direct data capture to EDC, direct data capture in ClinCapture, or data entry from paper source (the traditional way of doing things).

 2. eSource with Flask Forms expand inline update to EDC You can design CRFs using Forms - site coordinators (and patients using the Flask ePRO app).
-Forms will update the EDC inline and synchronize CRF fields/metadata and item values.
+Forms will update the EDC online and synchronize CRF fields/metadata and item values.

 3. Direct data capture with Flask Forms

 Automated ETL processes extract data to Flask Detect and Act for analytics and alerts, or you can use FlaskData APIs to extract / insert data in JSON format on demand, for your own analytics processing.